Aloha friend and Welcome!!

 - They creak a lot when you put them on, move them, or adjust them.

 Great sound, awful comfort.
 I lost count of how many people loved their overall sound signature, but could not wear them for more than 30 minutes to an hour.
-Cable is much too short as well.
+The cable is much too short as well.

 Similarities & Differences